 Here in Massachusetts, we are quite familiar with the stories of witches, witchcraft, black magic, and spells—after all, our very own City of Salem was the site of the witchcraft trials of 1692-3.
 Less familiar, but as deeply intriguing, are some of the strange and spooky sea stories that took place on and off the coast of the Bay State.
 Back before the time of Global Positioning Systems (GPS) and NOAA nautical charts, the coast of Massachusetts was considered a perilous place for ships ferrying cargo, catching fish, or attempting to reach port.
 Craggy headlands, unseen shoals, strong currents, extreme tides, fierce nor'easters, and a few pirates led to the demise of many a ship and crew.
 Add to these perils the bloodshed from the Revolutionary and Civil Wars, the risk of succumbing to disease in the days before antibiotics, or the potential of a visit from a sea monster and you have set the stage for a rich history of hair-raising Massachusetts maritime folklore.
 Though the historical facts of the following "lucky seven" stories (and the apparitions themselves) may or may not necessarily be clear, everyone enjoys a good spine-tingling story.
 So sit back, read on, click the links for more information, or head on over to one of these mysterious coastal sites to see for yourself.

 The Lost Treasure of the Pirate Ship Whydah - The Whydah was launched in 1715 as a 100-foot, three-mast sailing ship that linked England, Africa, and the Caribbean in its "triangular trade" of slaves and goods.
 On her second voyage in 1717, the Whydah was overtaken near the Bahamas and claimed by pirate Sam Bellamy and his crew consisting of former slaves, displaced Englishmen, Native Americans, and social outcasts—a band bonded in their common goal to revolt against the King of England.
 With Bellamy now at the helm, the Whydah sailed north along the east coast of the "New World" and looted over 50 vessels, collecting at least 180 bags of gold and silver.
 Their luck ran out, however, when Bellamy chose to divert to Eastham on Cape Cod so that he could visit with his mistress.
 A nor'easter struck on April 26, 1717, and the ship was unable to head to deeper waters before being wrecked on a sandbar with her contents spilling hither and yon (on what is now Marconi Beach in Wellfleet).
 Only eight of the 146 crew members made it to the beach alive (and six of these were later hanged for their crimes), making the Whydah wreck the worst ever on the Cape in terms of casualties.
 In the days that followed, much of the booty itself was plundered by the locals (with a few pieces being returned to the crown), but an unknown quantity remains deep on the ocean floor.
 The search for the lost treasure continues today (the wreck was rediscovered in 1984, nearly 300 years later!).
-Selected artifacts from the wreck, such as cannons and firearms, are displayed at The Whydah Museum in Provincetown.
+Selected artifacts from the wreck, such as cannons and firearms, are displayed at the Whydah Museum in Yarmouth and at the Expedition Whydah Museum in Provincetown.
 Here you can also learn more about how treasures are collected from the seafloor and how history is deciphered—including the fascinating story of this famous ship, her captain, and crew.

-- The Haunted Plymouth Light - Plymouth (Gurnet) Light, located on a seven-mile long peninsula at the tip of Duxbury beach known as the Gurnet, is America's oldest wooden lighthouse and the first lighthouse built with two towers.
+- The Haunted Plymouth Light - Plymouth (Gurnet) Light, located on a seven-mile long peninsula at the tip of Duxbury Beach known as the Gurnet, is America's oldest wooden lighthouse and the first lighthouse built with two towers.
 It is also believed to be visited by the ghost of the former lighthouse keeper, Hannah Thomas.
 John and Hannah Thomas became lighthouse keepers when the colonial legislature authorized the building of the station on their land in 1768.
 Soon after, John left to fight in the Revolutionary War and died of smallpox, leaving Hannah as America's first woman lighthouse keeper.
 Neighbors reported that they would see the grieving Hannah waiting by the window for her husband's return.
 Today, long after her death, some say that Hannah still keeps her vigil, making brief appearances at the window.
-Plymouth Light, owned by the U.S. Coast Guard and operated by Project Gurnet & Bugs Light, is currently situated 140 feet back from its original location (due to eroding bluffs).
+Plymouth Light, owned by the U.S. Coast Guard and operated by Project Gurnet & Bug Lights, is currently situated 140 feet back from its original location (due to eroding bluffs).
 Now with only one light, it remains an active aid to navigation.
 A yearly open house allows visitors to explore the site, while the keeper's cottage built in 1962 can be rented for a spooky night's stay.
 For the history, see Plymouth Light - History in New England Lighthouses: A Virtual Guide.

 The Great New England Sea Serpent - Otherwise known as "His Snakeship," this most famed Massachusetts sea serpent was reported by hundreds of observers to have been cavorting around the waters of Cape Ann and Marblehead Harbor during the summers of 1817 and 1818.
 The descriptions of the creature (by people of credible nature) were common and consistent: "a strange marine animal, between eighty and ninety feet in length and about the size of a half barrel, heavy joints from his head to his tail, with something like the head of a rattlesnake, but nearly as large as the skull of a horse."
 The Linnaean Society of New England gave him a quasi-scientific name of Scoliophis atlanticus, or Atlantic humped snake, and he was widely accepted as the only true sea serpent in the world (Nessie, Champ, and Caddy hadn't been spotted yet).
 A playful sort of fella, he was not illusive or hard to find—reports indicated that this highly visible creature would swim around in circles, sun himself at the surface, feed on an abundance of herring, and generally mind his own business.
 Attempts to capture His Snakeship—dead or alive—were thwarted by his seemingly invincible nature, and he (or his offspring) continued to roam the Massachusetts Bay waters throughout the 1800s (such as reported in 1897 and 1899) and 1900s (reported in 1925 and 1997).
 Was this a real sea serpent?
 Could he still be out there?
 Read the lengthy details and first-hand accounts compiled by J.P.
 O'Neill in The Great New England Sea Serpent to decide for yourself.